rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

-### Ancient Church
+### Ancient Christianity

+Ancient Christianity grew out of ancient Judaism.
-There were ranks of created spirits, heavenly hosts, and the fall of these spirits happened more than once.
+And in this worldview there were ranks of created spirits, heavenly hosts, and the fall of these spirits happened more than once.

-For example, a group of angels known as the watchers are the "sons of God" referenced in Genesis.
+For example, a group of angels known as the *watchers* are the "sons of God" referenced in Genesis.
 These are the "sons of God" that had children with the "daughters of men".
 These hybrid children are known as *nephilim*, and are a precursor to the flood.
-Demons are not only fallen angels, but also the spirits of the dead nephilim.
+Demons in this view are not only fallen angels, but are the spirits of the dead nephilim.

 In the ancient world, Pagan gods were not imaginary or false, but very real created spirits, most of which fell from God's grace.
 In the third rebellion against God, when the tower fell, man was placed under the territorial dominion of created spirits.